http4k/www/src/website/content/news/http4k_mcp_has_landed/index.md

 The http4k team is just at the start of it's MCP journey, We're diving deeper into what really matters: making AI development safer, smarter, and more intuitive.
 Think easier security controls, more graceful ways to build autonomous agents, and tools that just understand developers.
-We're not chasing buzzwords—we're creating an environment where innovation meets responsibility, and complexity transforms into clarity.
+We're not chasing buzzwords-we're creating an environment where innovation meets responsibility, and complexity transforms into clarity.

 **Less vibe, more value.
 That's the http4k way.**